Petroteq Energy Inc: Petroteq Provides Update on TSXV Application for Reinstatement

-SHERMAN OAKS, CA / ACCESSWIRE / October 6, 2021 / Petroteq Energy Inc. ("Petroteq" or the "Company") (TSXV:PQE)(OTC PINK:PQEFF)(FSE:PQCF), an oil company focused on the development and implementation of its proprietary oil-extraction and remediation technologies, provides the following update regarding its application for reinstatement of its common shares (the "Common Shares") on the TSX Venture Exchange (the "Exchange").
+SHERMAN OAKS, CA / ACCESSWIRE / October 7, 2021 / Petroteq Energy Inc. ("Petroteq" or the "Company") (TSXV:PQE; OTC PINK:PQEFF; FSE:PQCF), an oil company focused on the development and implementation of its proprietary oil-extraction and remediation technologies, provides the following update regarding its application for reinstatement of its common shares (the "Common Shares") on the TSX Venture Exchange (the "Exchange").

 By way of background, the Ontario Securities Commission (the "OSC") issued a cease trade order (the "CTO") on August 6, 2021, as a result of Company's failure to file its quarterly report on Form 10-Q (and related certifications) for the period ended May 31, 2021 ("2021 Q3 Filings") on or before July 30, 2021, as required under Canadian National Instrument 51-102 - Continuous Disclosure Obligations.
 As previously disclosed, OSC revoked its cease trade order effective August 24, 2021.

 As a result of the issuance of the CTO on August 6, 2021, the Exchange suspended trading of the Company's Common Shares.
-As part of the Exchange's review of the Company's reinstatement application, the Exchange reviewed the Company's financial statements for the three and nine months ended May 31, 2021 and raised concerns over unapproved filings.
-As a result of an internal investigation the Company identified several ("Canada") and EDGAR ("United States") which had not been submitted for approval by Toronto Stock Exchange.
+As part of the Exchange's review of the Company's reinstatement application, the Exchange reviewed the Company's financial statements for the three and nine months ended May 31, 2021, and raised concerns over unapproved filings.
+As a result of an internal investigation the Company identified transactions reported on SEDAR ("Canada") and EDGAR ("United States") which had not been submitted for approval by Toronto Stock Exchange.

 Based on the Company's initial review of the Transactions, it is estimated that a total of 54,370,814 Common Shares were issued as a result of the Transactions.
 While some of the issued Common Shares, namely, 4,336,972, are estimated to have been issued at prices above what the Exchange would have otherwise approved, 50,033,842 are estimated to have been issued at share prices below what the Exchange generally approves for convertible securities.
 While the Company is now making the necessary submissions with the Exchange for the Transactions, they may not all be accepted for approval by the Exchange and as a condition of reinstatement to trading on the Exchange the Company may need to take remedial action to bring the Transactions into compliance.